Woman using Outlook to send confidential data

 A secure email solution can provide advanced encryption, recipient authentication, and audit capabilities for full protection.

-Many of these solutions offer Outlook encryption add-ins that bring their security features to the navigation bar in your inbox.
+Many of these solutions offer Outlook encryption add-ins that bring security features to your email client's navigation menu.

 2. Use Strong Passwords